A physics-informed U-Net-LSTM network for nonlinear structural response under seismic excitation: Physics-Informed U-net-LSTM Network

-This modified loss function's first term is identical to the original physics loss's first term, ensuring consistency between predicted state variables.
-The third term also remains unchanged from the second term of the original physics loss, enforcing adherence to the physical laws.
-In the second term the $\dot{x}_t^p$ represents the time derivative of the predicted velocity, computed via the graph-based tensor differentiator, and enforced to match the available measured acceleration data.
+In the data loss, the $\dot{x}_t^p$ represents the time derivative of the predicted velocity, computed using the tensor differentiator, and enforced to match the available measured acceleration data.

-For the experimental validation where we dont have a complete description of the structural system—including mass, stiffness, damping properties, and interaction effect, it is not possible to implement physics based loss term and the model relies solely on the data loss.
+For the experimental validation where we don't have a complete description of the structural system—including mass, stiffness, damping properties, and interaction effect, it is not possible to implement a physics-based loss term, and the model relies solely on the data loss.
 In this purely data-driven scenario, only acceleration data gathered from the sensors are available for training.
-The model is designed to predict displacements, which are then differentiated twice using the graph-based tensor differentiator to obtain the corresponding accelerations ($x_{tt}$) using tensor differentiator.
+The model is designed to predict displacements, which are then differentiated twice using the tensor differentiator to obtain the corresponding accelerations ($x_{tt}$) using the tensor differentiator.
 The loss function implemented for this case is presented below: